anthonyjatoba/codewars/6 kyu/Word Mesh/README.md

   "behemoth" and "mathematics"

 If all the words in the given array mesh together, then your code should return the meshed letters in a string.
+You should return the longest common substring.
 You won't know how many letters the meshed words have in common, but it will be at least one.